adamdriscoll/selenium-powershell/Help/Clear-SeAlert.md

 # Clear-SeAlert

 ## SYNOPSIS
-Accept and clear alert popup
+Clear alert popup by dismissing or accepting it.

 ## SYNTAX